What to see in 1 day in Ait Benhaddou

 For women, I’d advise to dress appropriately, even in hot weather.
-Ait Benhaddou’s in a remote part of the country, and it’s more conservative than in the city.
+Ait Benhaddou’s in a remote part of the country, and is more conservative than the cities.
 Also, I hardly saw any Moroccan local women when walking through the modern village.
-The ones I did see, I can count on one hand.
+The ones I did see, I could count on one hand.
 Need some help on what to pack?
 My guide will sort you out.

 Take a drink in one of the riverside restaurants after the walk back down.
 You can have a refreshment break as well as grab one more view of the landscape before heading off.